- This story is regularly updated for relevance. Last updated: June 9, 2021

 Beginning around October, flu season typically lasts six to seven months each year.
 In the 2018-19 flu season, there were about 34,000 flu-related deaths in the U.S., according to the CDC.

-As of early January 2021, COVID-19 had claimed more than 400,000 American lives since the pandemic began in March with a mortality rate of about 1.8%.
+As of early January 2021, COVID-19 had claimed more than 400,000 American lives since the pandemic began in March with a mortality rate of about 1.8% (as of mid-May, that number had surpassed 580,000).
 That’s nearly equal to the number of people who die from strokes, Alzheimer’s disease, diabetes, flu, and pneumonia combined.

 In one Texas city, the COVID-19 deaths in 2020 have outnumbered the combined flu deaths from 2005-18.
 In Pennsylvania, research showed that the death rate for people in the state who had to be hospitalized with the coronavirus in the first few months of the pandemic was 16.3%.
 Meanwhile, the death rate for those hospitalized with the flu was 3%.

 The CDC said there were about 65,000 flu cases reported in the U.S. during the 2019 flu season.
-The 2020 flu season only saw slightly more than 1,000.
+The 2020 flu season only saw 2,038 cases.
 Alabama’s statewide flu rate dropped from 3.29% to 1.32%, and COVID killed more Alabamians in one year than flu did in the past decade.
 In the U.K., there were no reported flu cases in the first two months of 2021.
 In New York, flu cases dropped by 97% from the previous season.

 According to the Washington Post, 195 children died from the flu during the 2019-20 season.
 In 2020-21, only one died.